plone/documentation/docs/backend/widgets.md

 -   DateTime Picker

-(backend-widgets-fields-display-label)=
+(backend-widgets-change-a-fields-display-label)=

 ## Change a field's display mode

-A field's widget can be displayed in several modes:
+A field's widget can be displayed in several modes.

 `input`
 :   Allows the user to enter data into the field